egeerardyn/awesome-LaTeX/README.md

 - [mathTeX](https://ctan.org/pkg/mathtex) - mathTeX is the successor of mimeTeX: it produces nicer-looking images but it requires LaTeX to be installed on your server. ![foss]
 - [KaTeX](https://khan.GitHub.io/KaTeX/) - KaTeX is a math rendering library made by Khan Academy focusing on fast load times.
 All output is processed as plain HTML instead of fixed images. ![foss]
 - [Franklin.jl](https://franklinjl.org/) - Static site generator with KaTeX support, code evaluation, LaTeX-like commands and optional pre-rendering, in Julia. ![foss]
-- [Purple Pi](https://github.com/nschloe/purple-pi) - Browser extension that lets you use LaTeX in GitHub pages, StackOverflow etc. ![foss]
+- [xhub](https://github.com/nschloe/xhub) - Browser extension that lets you use LaTeX in GitHub pages. ![foss]

 ## Editors